RicGuerra/QtQmlControls/README.md

-# QTypes
+# QBootStrap

 ### Introduction
-QType is a set of Object Types through QML.
+QBootStrap is a QML framework, provides many visual components and features to manipulate data.
-Is a easily way import a libary of Types in your own QML, provides many visual components and features to manipulate data.
+Is a easily way import a libary of Types in your own QML.

 # Getting started

 ## Qt version
-Requires Qt 5.12 or highter
+Requires Qt 6.2 or highter

 ## Object Types